padvincenzo/lesson-player/README.md

 With the aim of saving time, I've written a little [script in *bash*](https://github.com/padvincenzo/lesson-player/blob/main/scripts/silences.sh) and another one [in *batch*](https://github.com/padvincenzo/lesson-player/blob/main/scripts/silences.bat).
 They both run the filter on every video in the same folder where the script is executed, and save the result in a file with the same name of the video (so the script should be executed in the folder that contains the videos).

 ## Shortcuts
+With the focus on the player, you can use this shortcuts:

 |         **Key(s)**        |           **Effect**          |
 |:-------------------------:| ----------------------------- |
 | ``Space``                 | Toggle play/pause             |